AAFC-ORDC-Crop-Bioinfomatics/rgaugury3/README.md

 A:please follow the [Wiki](https://bitbucket.org/yaanlpc/rgaugury/wiki/) page for installation instruction, as well as [WebUI](https://bitbucket.org/yaanlpc/rgaugury/wiki/Web%20UI%20Help) help page.

+###Q:who shall I contact with if meeting technical issue whatever installation or usage?
+A: please contact with Dr. You via his email or office phone number.

 ###Q:how to cite this tool if my research benefited from RGAugury?
 A:Please use below information.